Her Charity

 "Her Charity" is the fourth single by Australian band Boom Crash Opera, released in 1987.
 It was the fourth single to be released from the band's self-title album.
 It peaked at number 32 on the Kent Music Report.
 The song is about Miss America Beauty pageants.
+There are two versions of the music vidro: 1) Australian cersion with thevspinning camera amd 2).USA version with the band playing in a srudio.